 Is It Bad To Lose Weight During Pregnancy

-Perhaps losing weight during pregnancy might not seem like a very common occurrence, but it can definitely happen.
+Perhaps losing weight during pregnancy might not seem like a very common occurrence, but it can definitely happen although usually doesn’t harm your baby.
 A pregnant woman can lose weight during pregnancy thanks to a few reasons like morning sickness, loss of appetite, and food aversions, especially during early pregnancy.
 Weight loss may also happen as a result of making better food choices or cutting out alcohol and fast food once you find out you’re pregnant.
 However, most of the weight loss during pregnancy usually occurs in the first trimester.
-And weight gain typically evens out by the end of pregnancy.
+And weight gain typically evens out by the end of pregnancy before baby is born.

 This is often when the mother might not even be aware that she is pregnant, too.
 Still, maintaining a healthy weight is key to the safety of your growing baby.
 Especially if you are trying to conceive.
 Even if you feel unhappy with your weight, weight loss should not actively be pursued during this stage of life.